matcha-ai/matcha/docs/engine/lambda/executors.md

 ## Implementations

+#### SinglecoreExecutor
+> `class engine::SinglecoreExecutor`

-- `engine::SinglecoreExecutor` - executes the lambda in the same thread it is called from
+Executes its lambda in the same thread it is called from.
+When initialized, `SinglecoreExecutor` analyzes the lambda's tensor dependencies and prepares an aggressive memory freeing policy for the runtime.